The Counseling Center Practicum/Internship

 necessary for outreach programs.

-Counseling Center policies and procedures and will receive training on topics
+Counseling Center policies and procedures, participate in a staff meet and greet, gain information about the center's services, and will receive brief trainings on topics

 such as ethical decision making and suicide assessment.

 Trainees will receive didactic training on topics including

 suicide assessment, ethical decision making, clinical assessment, medication

 management, psychosocial assessment and treatment planning.

 Initially, trainees observe staff

 counselors conduct screenings with new clients and learn how screenings are